Psáry: Etymology

-The name has its root in the Czech word pes (i.e. 'dog').
+The name has its root in the Czech word psi (i.e. 'dogs').
 It was a village where psáři lived, or people who took care of hunting dogs.

 Geography

 Psáry is located about 10 km south of Prague.
 It lies on the border between the Prague Plateau and Benešov Uplands.
-The highest point is a contour line at 450 m above sea level.
-The Zahořanský Brook originates here and flows across the municipal territory to the west.
+The highest point is at 450 m above sea level.
+The stream Zahořanský potok originates here and flows across the municipal territory to the west.

 History

 The first written mention of Psáry is from 1088, when King Vratislaus II donated part of the village to the Vyšehrad Chapter.
 The village was historically divided into two parts with different owners.

 Transport

 There are no railways or major roads passing through the municipality.
 The D0 motorway runs north of Psáry just outside the municipal territory.